On goodness-of-fit testing for volatility in McKean-Vlasov models: Introduction

 \section{Introduction}

-McKean–Vlasov stochastic differential equations (SDEs) have gained increasing prominence as a widely used modeling framework for complex systems consisting of large populations of interacting agents.
-Unlike classical SDEs, the dynamics of each particle depend not only on its individual state but also on the statistical distribution of the entire system.
-This distinctive feature makes \mbox{McKean–Vlasov} models particularly well-suited for capturing systemic interactions and emergent behavior in diverse applications ranging from economics and finance to physics and engineering \cite{Carmona1, DGZZ, Jourdain, Szn91}.
+Independent and identically distributed McKean--Vlasov stochastic differential equations have emerged as a fundamental mean-field framework for modelling complex systems composed of large populations of interacting agents.
+Unlike classical diffusion models, the dynamics of each particle depend not only on its current state but also on its probability distribution.
+This distributional dependence enables McKean--Vlasov models to capture collective and emergent phenomena arising from interactions within large systems, making them particularly suitable for applications in economics, finance, physics, and engineering \cite{Carmona1, DGZZ, Jourdain, Szn91}.

-In the context of financial modeling, McKean–Vlasov dynamics have been used to study systemic risk \cite{Fouque}, mean-field interactions in portfolio management \cite{Carmona2}, and the evolution of agent-based financial markets.
-More broadly, their use has expanded to problems involving optimal control, equilibrium analysis, and the dynamics of large-scale interacting systems, as surveyed in \cite{CarmonaWebster, Lacker}.
-These models allow for a nuanced representation of endogenous feedback effects in financial systems, where local decisions and aggregate dynamics are tightly coupled through distributional dependencies.
+In financial applications, McKean--Vlasov dynamics have been employed to study systemic risk \cite{Fouque}, mean-field interactions in portfolio optimisation \cite{Carmona2}, and the evolution of agent-based financial markets.
+More generally, they play a central role in mean-field games, optimal control, equilibrium analysis, and the modelling mean-field limits of large-scale interacting systems; see, for instance, \cite{CarmonaWebster, Lacker}.
+A key advantage of these models is their ability to represent endogenous feedback mechanisms, whereby individual decisions and aggregate system behaviour are coupled through the evolving distribution of the population.

-Given the growing importance of McKean–Vlasov models in applications, there is an increasing need for statistical methods that can rigorously validate their structural components, particularly the volatility function, which governs the system’s stochastic fluctuations.
-While classical diffusion models often rely on volatility functions depending solely on the state or time variables, this assumption breaks down in systems where interaction between agents drives the evolution.
-In such settings, volatility may depend on the entire population distribution, and any mis-specification can significantly affect downstream predictions and risk measures.
+The increasing use of McKean--Vlasov models in applications has created a corresponding demand for statistical tools capable of validating their structural assumptions.
+In particular, the volatility function is of central importance, as it determines the stochastic fluctuations of the system and directly affects uncertainty quantification, prediction, and risk assessment.
+While volatility specifications in classical diffusion models typically depend only on state variables or time, such assumptions are often inadequate in mean-field settings where interactions between agents influence the dynamics.
+In these situations, the volatility coefficient may depend explicitly on the population distribution, and misspecification can lead to substantial modelling errors.